-6.1 A risk register should be used to record the Board's objectives and the risks to achieving these.
+- 6.1 A risk register should be used to record the Cowick & Snaith Internal Drainage Boards' objectives and the risks to achieving these.
 Once these have been identified an assessment of the impact and likelihood of occurrence is made using knowledge of current controls and assurances and a risk score determined.
-Any gaps in controls and/or assurance should then be identified and an action plan for improvement developed.
+Any gaps in controls and/or assurance should then be identified and an action plan for improvement developed. - 6.2 The risk score is obtained using the risk matrix shown overleaf.